phiranf/yadus-discord-update/README.md

 It sends a HEAD request to the Discord download URL and reads the redirect URL, which contains the version number (e.g. discord-0.0.123.tar.gz)
-It compares that against /opt/Discord/.installed_version (a small cache file it creates after each update) Only if versions differ does it download the ~100MB tarball
+It compares that against /opt/Discord/.installed_version (a small cache file it creates after each update) Only if versions differ does it download the new tarball

 The timer runs daily at 09:00, but with Persistent=true — so if your machine was off at that time, it catches up on next boot.
 No service interruption since the running Discord process keeps its old file handles until you restart it.